andepants/andepants/README.md

 - 🔭 I’m currently working on [A Restaurant Website](https://github.com/andepants/Aliyahs-Kitchen)

-- 🌱 I’m currently learning TypeScript and GraphQL
+- 🌱 I’m currently learning TypeScript and GraphQL!

 - ⚡ Fun fact: I like to rollerblade and juggle